 - Pick chicken breasts of about the same size.

 - Trim the chicken.
-If the breasts are thick, use a meat mallet and flatten the thickest part of the breasts to ¾ inch.
+If the breasts are thick, use a meat mallet and flatten the thickest part of the breasts to ยพ inch.

 - If brining, combine 2 cups cold water with 1 tablespoon of table salt and 1 tablespoon of brown sugar.
 Submerge the chicken in the brine for up to 1 hour.
-As little as 20 minutes will help moisture a lot.
-Be sure to carefully rinse off the salt when done.
+As little as 20 minutes will help a lot with moisture.
+Be sure to rinse off the salt carefully when done.

 - Clean and oil the grill grates.
-Preheat to a surface temperature of 450°.
+Preheat the surface to a temperature of 450ยฐF.

-- Use the seasoning of your choice.
-I suggest ½ teaspoon paprika, ½ teaspoon garlic powder, and ¼ teaspoon black pepper.
-If not brining, add ½ teaspoon kosher salt.
+- You can use the seasoning of your choice.
+I suggest ยฝ teaspoon paprika, ยฝ teaspoon garlic powder, and ยผ teaspoon black pepper.
+If you are not brining, add ยฝ teaspoon kosher salt.
 If you use a different seasoning, do not add more salt if you have brined.

 - Pat dry the breasts, then brush with a light vegetable or olive oil coat.